- emphasis in environmental and natural resource policy and administration

 - Apply to the Graduate College, with the requisite transcripts and test scores as applicable, and satisfy the minimum admissions requirements of the Graduate College.
 International applicants must satisfy the international admissions requirements.

 - Three letters of reference

-- A personal statement of approximately 500 words explaining the applicant’s career goals and reasons for pursuing the MPA
+- A personal statement of at least 500 words explaining the applicant’s career goals and reasons for pursuing the MPA

 - Applicant resume